jhosuedeveloper/store/README.md

 - users can add products to their carts
 - users can delete items on their carts
 - users's cart shows the total cost of items on the cart
-- users accounts keeps track of items on their respective cars once they are logged out.
+- users accounts keeps track of items on their respective carts once they are logged out.